quantumdude836/BugsDecomp/README.md

 detect the version of the game, allowing it to be used in both the 1.0 and 1.6 versions.

+In order to register functions to be patched, the header file `CodePatch.h` provides the macros `PATCH_CODE_1_0` and `PATCH_CODE_1_6` to register patches for version 1.0 and 1.6, respectively.
+These macros MUST be used at the global scope to be registered/applied properly!

 ## Launcher {#launcher}

 A simple command-line utility for starting the game and injecting the